 I will just say this.

-I can't yet, I haven't figured out how to pull the audio off of the Nintendo Switch.
+When Invalid Cookie mentioned Pokemon Yellow, what I was thinking about doing, because here's the thing: I can't yet, I haven't figured out how to pull the audio off of the Nintendo Switch.

 But the Bluetooth has been the problem.

-I have the switch connected to my soundboard via Bluetooth, but for whatever reason, can't get any sound out of it.
+I have the Switch connected to my soundboard via Bluetooth, but for whatever reason, can't get any sound out of it.

 No idea why.

-So what I was thinking about doing, and for my own enjoyment even, and to build the Rumble library.
+So, what I was thinking about doing, and for my own enjoyment, even, and to build the Rumble library, I was thinking about taking and playing Pokemon Blue or yellow, maybe, on the computer on an emulator.

 Hold on.

-And just saying I'm gonna do a live stream and we're gonna play all the way through till I finish and see you know how long it takes.
+Playing either Pokemon Yellow or Pokemon Blue or maybe each one and just playing it until I finish and just saying, I'm going to do a live stream and we're going to play all the way through till I finish and see how long it takes.

 I'll put it to you like that.